Growing Edges

 A Holistic Approach: Employing Diverse Modalities to Support Participation and Increase Inclusivity

-My approach to spiritual care groups in Behavioral Health has been influenced by my experiences leading and facilitating groups in diverse contexts over many years: with kids/youth, adults with dementia, coaching in athletics (dance/martial arts), and teaching students in academic settings.
+While my work in spiritual care (as a chaplain) is with mental health patients in Behavioral Health, my approach and the accompanying curriculum in facilitating spiritual care groups is applicable in diverse contexts: senior care facilities, congregations, education/school, camps, and spiritual retreats.
+My particular methodology has been influenced by my experiences leading and facilitating groups in diverse contexts over many years: with kids/youth, adults with dementia, coaching in athletics, and teaching students in academic settings.
 In my spiritual care groups, I strive for inclusivity: a holistic approach of mind, body, spirit.
 My goal is to invite and empower participation from patients with diverse learning styles, personality types, energy levels, ages, backgrounds, diagnosis and levels of functionality by diversifying modalities of participation in my groups.
 Hence, in addition to making space for cognitive reflection through verbal sharing and reflection, I also include singing, musical instruments, readings, journaling, visual art, sculpture, body movement, meditative gestures, guided meditation, breathing and silence.
 This diversity of modalities allows participants to choose to participate in activities that match their ability, affinity, and comfort level.
+A key component of a holistic approach is my belief in the power of symbols, metaphor and rituals in multivalent meaning-making, allowing the participant to tap into the affective dimension of the human healing journey.
+See this bibliography link on the importance of integrating spiritual care in mental health services. |

 4-Part Structure of the Session